MQLib/MQLib/README.md

 The first step to building the MQLib is to download the source code by cloning the GitHub repository.
 This can be done by running `git clone https://github.com/MQLib/MQLib` from the command line.

-After changing directories to the MQLib directory, run the `make` command to build the project.
-Currently, this requires several GNU compiler tools (the `g++` compiler and the `ar` archive utility) as well as several common unix utilities (`find`, `sed`, `rm`, and `make`).
-These tools should be readily available on *nix distributions as well as on Mac operating systems with the XCode tools installed.
-However, they can also be accessed on Windows machines through Cygwin.
+After changing directories to the MQLib directory, run the `cmake-gui` command to specify the build location, compiler and build type (Release or Debug).
+This requires [CMake](https://cmake.org/) to be installed.
+Change into the build directory and run `make`.

-After this compilation step, an executable should be available at `bin/MQLib` and a linkable library should be available at `bin/MQLib.a`.
+After this compilation step, an executable should be available at `bin/MQLib` and a linkable library should be available at `bin/libMQLib.a`.

 ## Use Cases